 - Ethical Underwear: 6 Sustainable Brands You Can Get Behind

 Buy Second Hand and Donate

 Shopping secondhand is the best way to to curb your consumerism and avoid the cycle of fast fashion.
 Buy gently-used items and extend the lifespan of quality clothing at a fraction of the price you would pay at fast fashion outlets.
 Used goods also sink your own environmental footprint as no new natural resources or energy were required to produce them.

 Donate Your Old Clothes

 There’s absolutely no reason to send your clothes straight to the dumpster.
 Play your part and contribute to the greater good by donating your gently-used clothes to a non-profit organization in your area.
 Many will even come and pick them up right from your doorstep.
 This is a great way to give those former picks a second life after bidding fast fashion farewell for good.

-This article was translated from German to English by Evan Binford.
-You can view the original here: Fast Fashion: diese 3 Fragen gewöhnen uns Wegwerfmode ab** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+This article was translated and adjusted from German to English by Evan Binford.
+You can view the original version here: Fast Fashion: diese 3 Fragen gewöhnen uns Wegwerfmode ab** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.

 Do you like this post?